mahaprasadnayak/CDC_cockraochdb/README.md

 Example Query :-   CREATE CHANGEFEED FOR TABLE <table_name>  INTO  <sink_URL> ;

-Query :-  CREATE CHANGEFEED FOR TABLE wallet INTO 'experimental- https://testfeed-twdwtabx5q-uc.a.run.app ' ;
+Query :-  CREATE CHANGEFEED FOR TABLE wallet INTO 'experimental- https://<URL LINK>' ;

 1. After executing this query ,It will create a Changefeed for the Table “wallet” with a specific JOB_ID.
 2. To view the about of JOB_ID , The following Query will help to view the details of the JOB_ID.